Husky110/StableCompanion/README.md

 ### Checkpoints
   - Management of existing checkpoints (CRUD)
   - Import checkpoints from CivitAI
+  - Link exisiting files to a CivitAI-Model
+  - Update checkpoints from CivitAI

 ## Planned Features
-- Import Checkpoints, LoRAs and Embeddings from CivitAI
+- Import LoRAs and Embeddings from CivitAI
 - Manage your Checkpoints, LoRAs and Embeddings
 - Toolbox for testing and playing around
 - Build prompts and store them